trey-rosius/cdk_group_chat/README.md

 ### DynamoDB for Data Storage

-Our dynamoDB has a composite key and 3 Global Secondary Indexes At the top of the `group-chat-stack.ts` file, add these
+Our dynamoDB has a composite key and 3 Global Secondary Indexes(GSI) At the top of the `group-chat-stack.ts` file, add these

 ```typescript